Fireman fighting Nelson fire bush fire faces 'unfair' deportation: Online petition questions immigration

 As well as being a volunteer firefighter, the couple own Earthbloom Flower Shop in Nelson and Steve is a car salesman.

-In 2016 the Nelson Weekly reported that the family had their bid for permanent residency turned down in early April that year.
+In 2016 the Nelson Weekly reported the family had their bid for permanent residency turned down in early April that year.
 They were told they had to be out of the country by midnight on Friday May 20.

-But just 48 hours before that deadline, Steve received an email at midnight on Wednesday saying they had been given a 12-month essential skills work visa, Nelson Weekly reported.
+Just 48 hours before that deadline, Steve received an email at midnight on Wednesday saying they had been given a 12-month essential skills work visa, Nelson Weekly reported.

-However, Mahon said the family have again landed themselves in a fight against immigration after they have been given until June this year to leave the country.
+However, Mahon said the family had again landed themselves in a fight against immigration after they had been given until June this year to leave the country.

 "They have worked very hard at getting their business up and running but unfortunately it hasn't met the requirements by immigration in the timeframe," he said.